 Step 1.
 Before running the tutorial below, it’s important to make sure your system is up to date by running the following

 apt commands in the terminal:

 Step 2.
 Installing the FTP server on Linux Mint systems.

-Run the following commands to install VSFTP server on the Linux Mint 20:
+Run the following commands to install the VSFTP server on the Linux Mint 20:

 sudo apt install vsftpd

 Once installed successfully, we go ahead to configure VSFTPD.
 The configuration file is located at

 sudo nano /etc/vsftpd.conf